Persian herb frittata

 • 1 teaspoon baking powder

-• 1/2 teaspoon fine Kosher salf
+• 1/2 teaspoon fine Kosher salt

 • 1 teaspoon freshly ground black pepper